 While the Porirua central storage tank will not stop all overflows from the wastewater network, it is an important part of the solution.

-This map indicates the proposed location and position of the tank.
+This map indicates the location and position of the tank.

-Here are some conceptual videos of the site and tank, but please note, the design is still a work in progress.
-So what you see here is not a true representation of the finished product.
+Here are some conceptual videos of the site and tank, bo what you see here is not a true representation of the finished product.